X-Illuminati/internet-of-spores/doc/server_architecture.md

 additional Go Modules.
 These are provided alongside the application and, generally, don't require explicit installation.

+An option to install via docker appears to be available, but this option is untested by the author of this document.

 _InfluxDB_

 Since InfluxDB is written in [Go](https://go.dev/), it has dependencies on many